Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_3HC.md

 | 4 | no | no | yes |  |
 | 5 | no | yes | no |  |

-^1^ Note, to use IO 0 with I2C the protection bypass resistor must be fitted to bypass the 10K series resistor.
+^1^ Note: to use IO 0 with I2C the protection bypass resistor must be fitted to bypass the 10K series resistor.
 If this is fitted then IO0.in is no longer protected sufficiently against over voltage/over current.
+Also note that RepRapFirmware does not currently support I2C on Duet 3 boards.

 ## Power distribution